Email Security Threats: Protecting Your Business Communications with AMVIA

 Conclusion: Protecting Your Business Email is Essential

-As email threats continue to evolve, businesses must stay vigilant in securing their email systems.
+As email threats continue to evolve, with 67.4% of all phishing attacks now utilizing some form of AI and 84.2% of phishing attacks passing DMARC authentication, businesses must stay vigilant in securing their email systems.
 By combining advanced security tools, employee training, and encryption, businesses can significantly reduce their exposure to email security risks.